 Relaxation, Inspiration & Education

-We intend to restore the cabin to working order while preserving the character of the original building as much as possible in order to provide an opportunity for the members and families of the Izaak Walton League and their guests to enjoy the peaceful surroundings and learn about the environment.
+The B-CC IWLA Cabin Restoration Committee intends to restore the cabin to working order while preserving the character of the original building as much as possible in order to provide an opportunity for the members and families of the Izaak Walton League and their guests to enjoy the peaceful surroundings and learn about the environment.
 When restored, the Log Cabin will become a focal center for education and information about the BCC-IWLA's woodlands and wildlife.